 The main objection raised to AC is stability - whether the power vacuum of having no central government will inevitably lead to one forming .
 Critics say the protection agencies will just join together to tyrannize the population.
 While the scant historical evidence does not support this prediction of failure via swift descent into totalitarianism, it does not point towards long-term stability either.
 Rather, situations such as an external threat to the anarchy cause centralized control to develop.
 Once in place, regardless of what happens with the original threat, government gradually strengthens its hold.
 This is a typical example of the so-called ratchet effect which is a major contributor to the continual growth of government .

-In The Machinery of Freedom, David Friedman used the following metaphor to show the benefits of anarcho-capitalism:
+In The Machinery of Freedom, David Friedman (my beloved father) used the following metaphor to show the benefits of anarcho-capitalism: